-Potential for a significant scientific or technical advance(s) that will improve criminal/juvenile justice in the United States, such as-
+Potential for a significant scientific or technical advance(s) that will improve criminal/juvenile justice in the United States, such as:

-- Potential for significantly improved understanding of the stated criminal/juvenile justice problem. - Potential for innovative solution to address (all or a significant part of) the stated criminal/juvenile justice problem.
+- 1. Potential for significantly improved understanding of the stated criminal/juvenile justice problem. - 2.
+Potential for innovative solution to address (all or a significant part of) the stated criminal/juvenile justice problem. - 3.
+Potential for improving the policy and practice of the criminal justice system agencies involved in the project.

-Capabilities/Competencies (Capabilities, demonstrated productivity, and experience of the applicant organization and proposed project staff) - 20%
+Capabilities/Competencies (Capabilities, demonstrated productivity, and experience of the applicant organization and proposed project staff) - 30%

-- 1. Qualifications and experience of proposed project staff (that is, the principal investigator, any and all co-principal investigators, and all other individuals (and organizations) identified in the application (regardless of "investigator" status) who will be significantly involved in substantive aspects of the proposal). - 2.
+- Qualifications and experience of proposed project staff (that is, the project coordinator/director and research partner, and all other individuals (and organizations) identified in the application who will be significantly involved in substantive aspects of the proposal). - 2.
 Demonstrated ability of the applicant organization to manage the effort. - 3.
-Relationship between the capabilities/competencies of the proposed project staff (including the applicant organization) and the scope of the proposed project.
+Relationship between the capabilities/competencies of the proposed project staff (including the applicant organization) and the scope of the proposed project. - 4.
+Demonstrated commitment by all agencies to participate fully in the project.